luarvic/click2approve/README.md

 The main advantages of having this service instead of storing the BLOB data in the `API` service file system are:

 - You can have multiple instances of `API` that access the single storage.
 So, every instance works with the same data.
-- Since it is support HTTP protocol, it can be easily replaced by any cloud provider (Azure, AWS, Google Cloud, etc.) storage service that also work via HTTP.
+- Since it supports HTTP protocol, it can be easily replaced by any cloud provider (Azure, AWS, Google Cloud, etc.) storage service that also work via HTTP.

 ## JOD Converter